How to Spend 5 Days in Puerto Rico

 Bioluminescent Bay Tour in Fajardo

-Visiting a bioluminescent bay is definitely a bucket-list worthy item as it is very unique.
+Visiting a bioluminescent bay is a bucket-list-worthy item as it is very unique.
 There are only five bioluminescent bays in the world, and Puerto Rico is home to three of them:

-Mosquito Bay, the most popular one, is located on Vieques island, which is off the east coast of the main island of Puerto Rico.
+- Mosquito Bay, the most popular one, is located on Vieques Island, off the east coast of the main island of Puerto Rico.

 La Parguera is located on the far southwestern side of Fajardo.

 The masterminds behind the bioluminescence of a bio bay are dinoflagellates, single-celled microorganisms.
-These microorganisms give off a brief glow, typically in a blue-green color, whenever they are touched.
+These microorganisms give off a brief glow, typically in a blue-green color, whenever touched.
 Therefore, every splash and every movement in the water causes the dinoflagellates to illuminate the water around you, giving the bay its iconic glow.
-Although there are dinoflagellates all throughout the ocean, it is rare that they are found at concentrations high enough to produce the glow.
+Although there are dinoflagellates throughout the ocean, they are rarely found at concentrations high enough to produce the glow.

-Kayaking in the bioluminescent bay was definitely one of my most memorable travel moments.
+Kayaking in the bioluminescent bay was one of my most memorable travel moments.
 It felt so surreal that nature produced something so magical.
-Although I don’t have any pictures of that moment (it’s virtually impossible to capture bioluminsence in water without very special cameras), the memory is very vivid in my mind.
-I still remember the joy I felt from kayaking into the moonlight, splashing the shimmery water onto my skin.
+Although I don’t have any pictures of that moment (it’s virtually impossible to capture bioluminescence in water without very special cameras), the memory is vivid.
+I remember the joy of kayaking into the moonlight, splashing the shimmery water onto my skin.

 I highly recommend going through Gio Tour Service!
-At first, it may seem frightening to kayak in the pitch black but the tour guide was good at making sure everyone was comfortable and kayaking correctly.
-You can book your tour by emailing gio.biobaytours@gmail.com or by calling them at (787) 503-5952.
+At first, kayaking in pitch black may seem frightening, but the tour guide was good at making sure everyone was comfortable and kayaking correctly.
+You can book your tour by emailing gio.biobaytours@gmail.com or calling (787) 503-5952.

 Day 3: